 We will be reading along with the Harry Potter books, and watching the movies as well throughout the year.
 Both of which we already own.

-Each topic or unit study has a number of books that are recommended for read during the unit study, with only one or two books that are required.
-With all the optional books you could spend a good chunk of time studying them.
+Each topic or unit study has a number of books that are required for reading during the unit study, with only one or two books that are required.
+But there are more optional books you could spend a good chunk of time studying with them.